How Short Should I Mow My Grass?

-As a homeowner, there are a lot of things around the house you need to maintain.Why Shouldn't I Cut My Grass So Short?
+As a homeowner, you have a lot of areas around the house you need to maintain.
+None is probably more obvious than your lawn.

-Unlike a short haircut in the summertime, keeping your lawn high and tight won't keep it cool and comfortable.
+Unlike getting a short haircut in the summertime, keeping your lawn high and tight won't keep it cool and comfortable.
 Although you might be tempted to cut your lawn short like greens of a golf course, you shouldn't.
 In fact, cutting your grass too short can damage the soil and the grass itself.

 By cutting grass too short, you remove a good portion of the blade.
 This is where photosynthesis occurs, which produces root and shoot growth.
-Grass that's too short also struggles to fight and defend against weeds, making your lawn susceptible to
+Grass that's too short also struggles to fight and defend against weeds, making your lawn susceptible to overgrowth.

 Also, when you cut grass too short, the sun has easier access to the soil.
 In turn, it dries out the soil faster, making it a less-than-ideal environment for living, growing things.